HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 Position Summary:

-We are hiring an experienced HVAC technician who will install, maintain, and repair HVAC systems in residential properties.
+We are hiring an experienced HVAC technician to install, maintain, and repair HVAC systems in residential properties.
 This technician must be licensed to provide HVAC services in the state of California.

 Reporting to our HVAC Service Manager, this technician will be dispatched to several customer homes per week for routine maintenance, service calls, installs, change-outs, and emergency repairs.

-The technician will work among a team of eight other install and repair techs to sell HVAC service contracts to new, one-time customers and maintain relationships with existing service and maintenance customers.
+The technician will work on a team with eight other installation and repair technicians to sell HVAC service contracts to new, one-time customers and maintain relationships with existing service and maintenance customers.

 Responsibilities: